filipmoren/report-dummy/README.md

 # report-dummy
-A rough dummy of my regular workflow
+This is a rough dummy of my regular workflow.
+Some of the scripts are not sourced at all since theres no access to a database etc., but they are left here to show how I usually do things.
+Please leave me a comment with any suggestions or questions.

 ## Instructions